 With the days getting shorter and the temperatures dropping, you may be dealing with seasonal affective disorder – a type of depression characterized by seasonal changes.
-Or, with buying presents and decorations and hosting parties, you may be feeling anxious about finances – especially with inflation reaching a 40-year high in 2022.
+Or, with buying presents and decorations and hosting parties, you may be feeling anxious about finances.
 And, if you’re mourning the death of a family member or friend, their absence may feel like an even bigger void.

 So, what can you do if the holidays aren’t feeling so joyful?